-There has always been a demand of ‘energy storage system’ that can store energy efficiently.
+There has always been a demand of ‘energy storage systems’ that can store energy efficiently.
 Over 170 grid scale energy storage technologies are either commercially accessible or are under progress globally.
 The energy storage technologies landscape varies across numerous systems to ensure we meet our daily energy needs.

 To deliver 175 GW of renewables by 2022 and 24×7 power for all by 2019 is the ambitious plan of The Government of India.
 Furthermore, India in COP 21 has committed to generate 40 per cent power from clean energy sources by 2032.